Nkosazana Dlamini-Zuma, South Africa’s stern diplomat

 Nkosazana Dlamini-Zuma, who is vying to unseat African Union head Jean Ping, is one of South Africa's most powerful women, known for her competent management and stern personality.

-A veteran of the fight against apartheid, Dlamini-Zuma, 63, has served in the cabinet of every South African president since Nelson Mandela, who named her health minister after becoming the country’s first black leader in 1994.
+A veteran of the fight against apartheid, Dlamini-Zuma, 62, has served in the cabinet of every South African president since Nelson Mandela, who named her health minister after taking office as the country’s first black leader in 1994.

 A doctor by training, she served as foreign minister for a decade under Mandela’s successors Thabo Mbeki and Kgalema Motlanthe, earning praise for her shuttle diplomacy to end the civil war in the Democratic Republic of Congo but raising eyebrows with her unsmiling demeanour and indifference to the media.